 Visa for Phu Quoc

-You may already know that you’ll need to apply in advance for a visa to visit Vietnam (the process is a bit confusing but we go into detail about it on our Things to Know Before Visiting Vietnam post).
-But the district of Phu Quoc is considered to be a “Special Economic Zone” meaning that visitors are eligible for a 30-day exemption if they are only planning on visiting Phu Quoc and no other areas of Vietnam.
+You may already know that you’ll need to apply in advance for a visa to visit Vietnam.
+The process is a bit confusing but we go into detail about it in our Things to Know Before Visiting Vietnam post.
+But the district of Phu Quoc is a “Special Economic Zone.”
+It means that visitors are eligible for a 30-day exemption if they are only planning on visiting Phu Quoc and no other areas of Vietnam.